 - Hot water

-- Gooseneck spout
+- Gooseneck spout kettle (optional but recommended)

-- A pour over
+- Pour over brewer

-As you can see from the list, a pour over and a coffee filter are the two main components you need to be able to make coffee this way.
 The gooseneck kettle isn’t obligatory, but it comes in handy and it greatly helps to elevate the quality level of the brew.
 What’s more, this type of kettle allows you to fully control the amount of water you add to the coffee.

 If you don’t have a burr grinder yet, you may want to consider getting one.
 Pour over works best with freshly ground coffee.
 Additionally, you may want to use a scale to correctly measure the ideal amount of coffee and water needed to make that cup of coffee.